|

 generate, enhance and measure.

-where the Gravitational-wave power output of a massive rotating beam
+displayed in GRAVITATION on pages 979 and 980 where the gravitational-wave power output of a massive rotating beam

 is computed when the beam rotation frequency is determined